Eelkhoorn/stm8-peripherals-forth/README.md

 io.fs:      GPIO manipulation

-nRF         remote console with nRF24 radio's based on Richard's library
+nRF:         remote console with nRF24 radio's based on Richard's library

-nRF-L       the same for STM8L051
+nRF-L:       the same for STM8L051